mui/material-ui/docs/src/pages/components/buttons/buttons.md

 However for certain focus polyfills `ButtonBase` requires the DOM node of the provided component.
 This is achieved by attaching a ref to the component and expecting that the component forwards this ref to the underlying DOM node.
-Given that a lot of our interactive components rely on `ButtonBase`, you should be able to take advantage of it everywhere.
+Given that many of the interactive components rely on `ButtonBase`, you should be able to take advantage of it everywhere.

 Here is an integration example with react-router: